Farenheith/strict-unit-tests/README.md

 I love typescript, but one of the pains I feel when I'm coding in it is the lack of enforced standards.
 Also, having at our disposal the biggest code base on the internet, JavaScript, is good in the majority of time, but it also is a worsening factor in the standardization of the language.

-That said, with the collection of libs this package wrap, we're try tenforce guidelines for typescript projects that uses it:
+That said, with the collection of libs this package wrap, we're try to enforce guidelines for typescript projects that uses it:
 * Configuring default deputation commands;
 * Configuring basic npm-scripts;
 * Configuring tsconfig and tslint with strong and restrictive rules;